lakshmankumar12/general_reading_notes/tcp_learning.md

   algorithm for taking RTT samples:

 1. TSVal of a segment contains the current clock.
-2. TSRecent = TSVal to send in the next ACKthe ACK number LASTAck  = Next seq number to expect/last ack sent.
+2. TSRecent = TSVal to send in the next ACK
+   LASTAck  = Next seq number to expect/last ack sent.
-3. When a new segment arrives, if its Seq == LastACK, then update TSRecent
+3. When a new segment arrives, if its Seq == LastACK, then update TSRecent (perfect valid segment to arrive)
-4. Whenever the receiver sends an ACK, put in TSRecent.
+4. Whenever the receiver sends an ACK, put in TSRecent as TSER.
 5. A sender receiving an ACK that advances its window:
     RTT = `current_clock` - TSEcr
     * Note this discards getting RTT from window-update ACKs
+    * Say, we had a retransmission.
+        * if the ack was generated on first segment itself, then we are good as this is indeed the RTT.
+        * if the first was lost and the retrans was what triggered the ack, then also we are good, as this is indeed the RTT.
+        * Because in both cases, the TSecr is from the pkt that triggers the ack.

 ### The Linux Method